rich-p-rich/coffee-and-honey-p5/README.md

 I have chosen pictures that transmitted to me a warm and slightly vintage feel which I feel would be appropriate for a typical customer, who I imagine would be between 30 and late 50s (maybe older).

+## Images on the website
 As I struggled to find product images for the coffee and honey, I used OpenAI's Dall-E image creation functionality to generate product images appropriate to my website.
-All other product images are from Pexels and have been acknowledged with comments in the code.
+All other images are from Pexels and have been acknowledged with comments in the code.

 ## Homepage
 I designed the homepage to make the navigation redundant for customers who know what they want, and who want to checkout as quickly as possible.
 Particularly on mobile, I wanted the customer to be able to choose their product and checkout via the shortest possible route; therefore the two main product categories are listed at the very top of the page and allow the user to access the products directly, without going via the navigation.
 The navigation is of course still there and functional, but on mobile and tablet it is hopefully not necessary.